hashicorp/vault/website/source/docs/concepts/lease.html.md

 In addition to renewals, a lease can be _revoked_.
 When a lease is revoked, it invalidates that secret immediately and prevents any further renewals.
-For example, with the [AWS secrets engine](/docs/secrets/aws/index.html), the access keys will be deleted from AWS the moment a secret is revoked.
+For example, with the [AWS secrets engine](/docs/secrets/aws/index.html), the access keys will be deleted from AWS the moment a lease is revoked.
 This renders the access keys invalid from that point forward.

 Revocation can happen manually via the API, via the `vault revoke` cli command,